Ministry of Health Singapore. All Rights Reserved.

 Related: Meating You and the Others Quarter Way

 Our bones can become brittle if we don’t eat enough calcium-rich foods.
-Stock your grandparents’ fridge and pantry with low-fat dairy products like milk, calcium-fortified soy milk, cheese and yoghurt, kailan, tau kwa and sardines the next time you visit.
-Remember, they need to have enough Vitamin D to help absorb the ingested calcium.
-So encourage them to spend at least 15 minutes outdoors every day but avoid the time between 10.30am and 3.30pm as it is the hottest period.
-Walking can also help to strengthen their bones.
+Stock your grandparents’ fridge and pantry with low-fat dairy products like low-fat milk, calcium-fortified soy milk, cheese and yoghurt, kailan, tau kwa and sardines the next time you visit.
+Remember, they need to have enough Vitamin D to help absorb ingested calcium.
+So encourage them to spend at least 15 minutes outdoors every day but avoid the time between 10.30 am and 3.30 pm as it is the hottest period.
+Walking and other forms of physical activity can also help to strengthen their bones.

 Try this: Have a morning walk with Grandpa and Grandma at the beach or the park before treating them to a healthy breakfast.